 Oxnard’s Irving Garcia (10-1, 6 Kos) used his superior strength to break down the stubborn Osman Rivera (2-5) of Highland Park and win by technical knockout at 2:56 of round six.
 Until the final round both was were exchanging liberally.

 In perhaps the best action fight of the night, Thomas Gray won his pro debut over Oxnard’s Josue Garcia (1-1) by majority decision after four rounds.
 Both junior middleweights fired plenty of shots and had good skill.
 Gray proved more accurate especially with the combinations.
 Garcia had his moments too with heavy punches.
 Many in the crowd gave a standing ovation after the fight concluded, including special guest actor Martin Lawrence.
+Other results

 Jonathan Hamm (5-1, 4 Kos) knocked out Ethan Cox (2-8-2) in round three; heavyweights Charles Martin (5-0-1, 5 Kos) and Alvaro Morales (6-12-7) fought to a majority draw; Vladimir Gavrilov (2-0) blitzed Justin Santistevan (0-2) with a body attack and won by first round knockout.